pound-puppies/animal-advocacy/README.md

 * 3. Download austin_animal_intakes.csv and austin_animal_outcomes.csv and put in cloned personal repository
 * 4. Run notebook.

+<a name='takeaways'></a>
+## Takeaways and Conclusions

 <a name='exploration'></a>
 ## Exploration Summary
-- Identifed features that have a significant relationship with outcome:
-    * rel_month:
 * Dogs are adopted more in December, January, February, and March and less in April, May, June, September, October, and November.
 * Cats are adopted more in December, January, February, July, and August and less in March, April, May, June, September, and October.
-    * breeds: Mixed breeds are more likely to be transfered or adopted
+* Mixed breeds are more likely to be transfered or adopted
-    * sex: Fixed animals are far more likely to be adopted
+* Fixed animals are far more likely to be adopted
-    * species: Among dogs a higher percentage were adopted compared to cats
-    * intake_type:
+* Cats are slightly more likely to have an ‘other’ or transfer outcome than dogs
 * Cats and dogs that came in as abandoned, owner surrender, or public assist are more likely to be adopted.
 * Cats and dogs that came in as stray are less likely to be adopted
-    * condition: Cats and dogs with normal conditions are more likely to be adopted.
+* Species with normal conditions are more likely to be adopted.
-    * mix_color: Cats and dogs with single-colored coats are more likely to be transferred
+* Species with single-colored coats are more likely to be transferred
-    * primary_color:
 * Dog's with the primary color gray and red are more likely to be adopted
 * Cat's with the primary color agouti, lynx point, and red are more likely to be adopted
-- Features that will not be continuing to modeling:
 * Year_rel: Showed overall trend and would not be a accurate prediction
 * Dob: Data integrity issued was raised when we found negative ages
 * Outcome_age: Data integrity issued was raised when we found negative ages
 * Is_tabby: No statisical significance

-<a name='takeaways'></a>
-## Takeaways and Conclusions
-- Identifed features that have a significant relationship with outcome:
-    * June, July, August, and December had higher volumes
-    * Mixed breeds are more likely to be transfered or adopted
-    * Fixed animals are far more likely to be adopted
-    * Cats are slightly more likely to have an ‘other’ or transfer outcome than dogs
-    * Cats and dogs with normal conditions are more likely to be adopted.

-- Month of outcome, Breed of species, Sex, Species, Condition, Mix_color, Month_Rel:
-    * Each feature had a statistically significant relaitonship with outcome

-** Year_rel: Showed overall trend and would not be a accurate prediction** ** Outcome_age: Data integrity issued was raised when we found negative ages**

 <a name='recommendations'></a>

 ### Recommendations
-* During the high adoptions months promote cats, mixed breeds, more by reducing adoption costs, adding stories and character traits.

 * Data governance recommendations:
     - We found tens of thousands of rows with data that was missing and/or had nonsensical information
         * Collect more information such as: